Title: MAT 136: Calculus I

 - Daily Homework: Typically, Daily Homework will be assigned every class session and will be due on the day of our next class meeting.
 The majority of the Daily Homework assignments are to be completed via WeBWorK, which is an online homework system.
 You should log in with your NAU credentials.
 There will likely be some growing pains associated with getting used to the online homework system, so we should all plan to be patient with each other as we get used to the system.
 We will discuss the use of WeBWorK more during the first few class sessions.
 In addition to the problems done online, you will also be asked to occasionally submit written work.
 With some exceptions, each exercise (WeBWork or written) from the Daily Homework will be worth a point.
 Unless a student has a documented excused absence, late Daily Homework will not be accepted.
 However, if necessary, the scores will be “curved.”
 There are many resources available to assist you with doing your homework (e.g., office hours, course forum, free tutoring at numerous places across campus).
 For this reason, I will spend little to no time explicitly covering the problems from the Daily Homework.

 - Weekly Homework: Mathematics is about so much more than cranking out answers to assigned exercises.
 Having the ability to appropriately convey a mathematical argument is equally as important as “getting the right answer.”
 In fact, I would argue that it is one of the most important reasons for learning mathematics.
 Each week, you will be required to submit carefully written solutions to a selection of problems.
 The Weekly Homework will be graded for more than the correct answer.
 In particular, intermediate steps will be graded, as well as your ability to present a complete solution.
 Moreover, your write-ups should be neatly written and make proper use of mathematical notation.
 Each Weekly Homework assignment will be worth 10 points, regardless of the number of problems.
 You are allowed to submit up to two late Weekly Homework assignments with no penalty.
-Also, at least one of your lowest Weekly Homework scores will be dropped.
+Also, two of your lowest Weekly Homework scores will be dropped.

 Your grade on the homework category is calculated by taking your total points and dividing by the total number of possible points.
 Your homework score is worth 12% of your overall grade.
 You are allowed and encouraged to work together on homework.
 However, each student is expected to turn in his or her own work.